IFOPA Board of Directors and Officers

 Board Member

-In 2018, Gary received the Jeannie Peeper Award for Outstanding Community Involvement Award in recognition of his tremendous fundraising efforts through an annual letter he sends to family, friends, and business colleagues.
+In 2018, Gary received the Jeannie Peeper Award for Outstanding Community Involvement in recognition of his tremendous fundraising efforts through an annual letter he sends to family, friends, and business colleagues.
 Gary also donates his time as the Investment Manager for the IFOPA.

 Molly Rhodes